Interview With Atlas Castle

-In 7 months this theoretical album should be a real thing.
+In 7 month this theoretical album should be a real thing.
 It’s all settled to be ready for October 3rd at the moment.
 About the number of tracks?
-Good question!
+It’s a good question!
 I need to see where my creativity leads me.
-But I like to think about 8 solid tracks, with 1 intro and 1 outro.
-So, at least 10 tracks?
+But I like to think about 8 solid tracks, 1 intro and 1 outro.
+So at least 10 tracks?

-Let’s see what happens ahead of that!
-My EP should have never been a thing, it wasn’t in my plans to pull off a project like this out of nowhere.
+Let’s see what happens until then!
+My Ep should have never been a thing, it wasn’t in my plans to pull off a project like this out of nowhere.
 It was so spontaneous.
-4 days and boom! it was here … So a lot of things can happen before October, haha ;).
+4 days and boom! it was here … So a lot of things can happen until october haha ;).

 Let’s imagine we’ve taken a little trip to what I call Pretend Land.
 In Pretend Land you were just as struck by the awe of electronic music live, but it wasn’t quite powerful enough to bring your whole personality in that direction.
 What style of music does Pretend Land Atlas Castle play and why?

-I would still try to make electronic music that is related to my emotions, and create feature tracks with many hardcore and metal musician friends.
-I'd love to add in some session musicians.
-We would have turned the amplifier up to 12 and just burned the stage with a big smile, energy and a lot of screams and sweat...
+I would still try to make electronic music that is related to my emotions, and create featurings with many hardcore and metal musicians.
+Add physical band members playing what I’ve instructed them.
+We would turned the amplifier up to 12 and just burn the stage with a big smile, energy and a lot of screams and sweat...

 This is quite literally a question I’ve asked every interviewee who was a Musician since this site’s inception, so I’m afraid there’s no escape for you, my friend - GEAR RUNDOWN, CURRENT SET UP ONLY - NO THINKING - JUST GO, GO, GO!!!